NHS-NSS-transforming-publications/HSMR-excel-tables-R/README.md

 Notes:

-1. David should add a column called "quarter_name" into smr_data.csv and long_trend_data.csv, next to "quarter".
+1. David should add a column called "quarter_name" (e.g. Jan-Mar 2011) into smr_data.csv and long_trend_data.csv, next to "quarter".

 2. For Table 3, currently we are using the same dataset for spreadsheets "smr_data" and "smr_data_prev", as there is no data yet from next publication.
 So the results for spreadsheet "HSMR" columns D and E are not referring to "Oct-Dec 2017", but once the data from next publication got populated, it should refer to the correct data as the formulae have been set up correctly.